 How Much Sleep Does a 2 Year Old Need

-In Mastering Sleep, Routines and Schedules I teach you all the steps to create a great routine, but you have to have a starting place and that’s your child’s bedtime.
+In Mastering Sleep, Routines and Schedules you learn all the steps to create a great routine, but you have to have a starting place and that’s your child’s bedtime.

 Before you figure out your 2 year old’s optimal bedtime, you need to know how much sleep your child needs.